 POETRY BOOKS AND AWARDS

 Kane published two poetry chapbooks in England and a first book of poems with a New Orleans regional press, but it was not until the publication of Rhythm & Booze in 2003 that her work came to national attention.
 Rhythm & Booze was Maxine Kumin’s selection for the National Poetry Series and a finalist for the 2005 Poets’ Prize.
 Kane’s third poetry collection, Jazz Funeral (Story Line Press, 2009), won the Donald Justice Poetry Prize, judged by David Mason.
 Paper Bullets, a collection of humorous poems, came out in 2014 from White Violet Press.
-Her fifth collection, Mothers of Ireland, will be published by LSU Press in the Fall of 2020, in their Southern Messenger Poets Series.
+Her fifth collection is Mothers of Ireland (LSU Press, 2020).
 Other awards for her poetry include Best American Poetry 2016 selection, a Fulbright Scholarship, an Academy of American Poets Prize, the George Bennett Fellowship in Writing at Phillips Exeter Academy, two New Orleans Writer-in-Residence terms at Tulane University, a Glenna Luschei Prairie Schooner Poetry Award, the Open Poetry International Sonnet Prize, and first prize in the Mademoiselle Magazine College Poetry Competition.

 Like Everette Maddox, Grace Bauer, and Yusef Komunyakaa, among others, Kane was one of the poets associated with the Maple Leaf Bar literary scene in New Orleans in the late 1970s and 1980s.
 She is also associated with the New Formalist Movement in contemporary poetry, although she prefers Barbara Crooker’s term “semi-formalist.”
 Her poems often take up themes of the breakdown of modern relationships or the intersection of identity and place, with the cold, unforgiving North of her Irish Catholic girlhood and the warm, sensual South of her adult years figuring as the two poles of fate vs. free will, inescapable tragedy vs. redemption through an act of grace.